 After earning her Bachelor of Laws degree from the University of British Columbia (during which time she received the Prize in Conflicts Law for academic achievement in private international law), Andrea worked as a Judicial Law Clerk for the British Columbia Supreme Court, and became a lawyer in 2004.
 She belongs to the Kelowna Bar Association.

 Andrea attended high school in Kelowna and returned here after university.
 Showing her commitment to the community – from buying local whenever possible to supporting local business owners, artists and producers – is very important to her.
+Andrea is a director of the Greater Westside Board of Trade and a member of its policy committee.
 Andrea is a member of the Kelowna Chamber of Commerce.
 Andrea is a charter member and president of the Downtown Express Toastmasters Club.
 In addition, Andrea was a commissioner for the Westbank First Nation Economic Development Commission from 2014 to 2017.

 Both in and outside her working life, Andrea strives for a job well done.
 She works hard to give the best of herself to her clients, her volunteerism, and the family she adores: her husband and daughters.
 She enjoys spending time at the lake and exploring the beautiful Okanagan with her family.